GBProductions/Salon.Solution/README.md

 7. Select `garrett_brown`, and select `Dump Structure Only`.
 8. Click `Export to Self-Contained File`, and click `...` button amd choose to save data on Desktop.
 Name file as `garrett_brown.sql`.
 9. Click `Start Export`.
-10. Whem complete, add `garrett_brown.sql` to root directory of HairSalon.
+10. Whem complete, add `garrett_brown.sql` to root directory of "HairSalon".

 ### Startup
 * Navigate to HairSalon folder in project.